 - A wide carrying angle (this is the angle between the forearm and the hip when the arm is held by the side).

 - Nail changes.

-- Skin features.
-About 7 in 10 girls with Turner syndrome have a lot of moles and obvious blood vessels over the skin.
+Girls with Turner syndrome often have a lot of moles and obvious blood vessels over the skin.